 2. Challenges Qualifying For Another Loan

-Tips To Make Buying A House With A Friend Go More Smoothly
+How To Make Buying A House With A Friend Go More Smoothly

-There can be an infinite number of ways that co-ownership can go wrong.
 If you’re ready to move forward with buying a house with a friend, it’s important to think about the long-term impacts of your decision and make sure you are both on the same page.

 Co-ownership means entering into a legal contract and sharing major financial obligations.
 “Too much weight is given to the co-buy agreement, which is the legal document that codifies an ownership scenario,” says Hughes.
 “The real ‘meat’ of the pre-work is in the planning and consensus-building.
 Without attention to this important step, friends risk their financial investment in their property, the property itself and their relationships.”